We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Metabolism tests, or metabolic tests, are done to measure the rate at which you burn calories or use oxygen.
 Tests can use your breath, blood, or saliva to analyze hormones, chemical byproducts, and other metabolic markers.
 Some measure your oxygen intake and carbon dioxide output.

 At-home metabolism tests measure hormones or other markers that affect metabolism.
-They can be a first step for determining whether your metabolism is functioning properly.
+They can be the first step in determining whether your metabolism is functioning properly.

 These tests require you to give a saliva sample, blood sample, or both.
 Then, you send your samples to a laboratory to be processed.